Judge removes lead prosecutor in case against Navy SEAL charged with murder

 In his ruling Monday, the judge, Capt.
 Aaron Rugh, said the involvement of Czaplak in the email probe "may reasonably create a conflict requiring his withdrawal under due process."
 While careful not to make any judgment on potential rules violations, Rugh said "the danger of investigation is sufficiently real" that a future conflict of interest could arise that would potentially impact the case.

-The judge is expected to rule Tuesday on another defense motion to dismiss the case, O'Rourke said.
+The judge was expected to rule Tuesday on another defense motion to dismiss the case, Navy spokesman Brian O'Rourke said.
 Last week, Rugh ordered Gallagher released from custody because of trial delays caused by the email tracking controversy.

-Navy spokesman Brian O'Rourke said the defense withdrew a separate motion to remove the judge in the case.
+O'Rourke said the defense withdrew a separate motion to remove the judge in the case.

 Gallagher's case has been among those followed by President Donald Trump, who said last month that he is considering pardons for several service members who are accused of committing war crimes, but that he may wait until "after the trial" to make a decision.

-Note: This story has been updated with more detail from Gallagher's defense team.